geri-m/remove-ts-code/README.md

 ## Preparation

 Make sure you have `yarn` installed.
-I'm currently using the latest version 1.x.
+I'm currently using the latest version 1.x of `yarn` as well as `webpack` 4.x.

 Clone the repo and run `yarn install` in order to have all the dependencies installed.